Biochemical systems equation

 The biochemical systems equation is a compact equation of nonlinear differential equations for describing a kinetic model for any network of coupled biochemical reactions and transport processes.

 The equation is expressed in the following form:

 The notation for the dependent variable x varies among authors.
-For example, some authors use s, indicating species. x is used here to match the state space notation used in control theory but either notation is accepted.
+For example, some authors use s, indicating species. x is used here to match the state space notation used in control theory but either notation is acceptable.